 Using the remaining white floss, blanket stitch the cuff to the stocking top, being careful to stitch in the pink hanger loop as you go.
 When you’re done, it will look something like this;

 - Be sure to secure your stitches well.
 You don’t want your little mouse unravelling!

 - Use small tight whip stitches, so that the mouse is the feature, and not your stitching!

-- being a small project, with small parts, this mouse is only suitable for gentle supervised play by children over the age of three.
+- Being a small project, with small parts, this mouse is only suitable for decoration and is not a toy.

 Now that I’ve completed this cute project, I’m imagining all sorts of adorable additions to the mouse’s wardrobe and decor.
 I’d love to see what you come up with too.